 As an example, the Basel-based Diversability Support Network is an ERG that focuses on “diversability”, seeing the abilities of diverse people, not their disabilities.
 Many disabilities are not immediately visible, such as hearing loss, autoimmune diseases and neurological conditions.
 Some people are born with disabilities, and others become disabled, but all face unique challenges at work.
 ERGs can help with resources for managers and colleagues to understand the challenges those with disabilities face and how they can support a more inclusive workplace.

 At Novartis, we believe in equal pay for equal work.
-Pay equity is a fundamental principle of our employment policies and is reflected in our commitment to treating all employees fairly and respectfully, as outlined in our Code of Conduct.
+Pay equity is a fundamental principle of our employment policies and is reflected in our commitment to treating all employees fairly and respectfully, as outlined in our Code of Ethics.
 Our commitment to pay equity and transparency led us to join the Equal Pay International Coalition (EPIC) in 2018.
 See the Novartis EPIC pledge

 We have established a multi-year program to implement global principles and processes to ensure pay equity and transparency across all our countries of operation by 2023.
 Our key actions include: automation of job offers based on objective internal and external benchmarking data to remove possible bias, removal of historical salary data, annual pay equity analysis and adjustments, where appropriate, and transparent communication of individual pay position compared to internal and/or external benchmark data.

 An overall pay gap is often caused by unequal representation of one gender in traditionally higher paid skill sectors and/or senior leadership levels.
 By focusing on achieving gender balance in management by 2023, we aim to positively influence the overall gender pay gap.
 Additional steps we are taking toward this include: introducing balanced candidate slates and interview panels in our recruitment practices and gender-neutral parental leave, with global minimum 14 weeks, as well as actively promoting our flexible working opportunities.